GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 #### Usage Examples
 In the following examples, change all occurrences of `project_id.dataset_id` to your own values.

-* Run this query to see a detailed list of scripts.
-The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.
+* Run the following query to see the 100 most recent BigQuery scripting statements.
+The results are ordered with the most recent script statement first, and then further ordering is applied using the script's job id and statement start time.

   ```
   SELECT
     COALESCE(parentJobId, jobId) AS common_script_job_id,
     jobChange.jobConfig.queryConfig.query,
     jobChange.jobConfig.queryConfig.destinationTable,
     jobChange.jobStats.queryStats.totalBilledBytes,
     jobChange.jobConfig.queryConfig.statementType,
     jobChange.jobStats.createTime,
     jobChange.jobStats.startTime,
     jobChange.jobStats.endTime,
     jobRuntimeMs,
     tableDataChange.deletedRowsCount,
     tableDataChange.insertedRowsCount,
+  FROM
-  FROM project_id.dataset_id.bq_script_logs
+    project_id.dataset_id.bq_script_logs
   WHERE
+    hasJobChangeEvent
-   hasJobChangeEvent AND
+    AND (
-   (jobChange.jobStats.parentJobName IS NOT NULL OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT')
+      jobChange.jobStats.parentJobName IS NOT NULL
+      OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT'
+    )
   ORDER BY
     eventTimestamp DESC,
     common_script_job_id,
     jobChange.jobStats.startTime
+  LIMIT 100

   ```

-* Run this query to see a detailed list of jobs that modify tables.
-The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.
+* Run the following query to see the 100 most recent BigQuery scripting statements that modify table data.
+The results are ordered with the most recent script statement first, and then further ordering is applied using the statement's job id and statement start time.

 ```
   SELECT
     parentJobId,
     jobId,
     jobChange.jobConfig.queryConfig.query,
     jobChange.jobConfig.queryConfig.destinationTable,
     jobChange.jobStats.queryStats.totalBilledBytes,
     jobChange.jobConfig.queryConfig.statementType,
     jobChange.jobStats.createTime,
     jobChange.jobStats.startTime,
     jobChange.jobStats.endTime,
     jobRuntimeMs,
+  FROM
-  FROM project_id.dataset_id.bq_script_logs
+    project_id.dataset_id.bq_script_logs
   WHERE
-   hasJobChangeEvent AND
+    hasJobChangeEvent
-   hasTableDataReadEvent AND
+    AND hasTableDataChangeEvent
-   jobChange.jobStats.parentJobName IS NOT NULL
+    AND jobChange.jobStats.parentJobName IS NOT NULL
   ORDER BY
     eventTimestamp DESC,
-   parentJobName,
     jobId,
     jobChange.jobStats.startTime
+  LIMIT 100
   ```

-* Run this query to see a detailed list of scripts which use slot reservations.
-The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.
+* Run the following query to see the 100 most recent BigQuery scripting statements which use slot reservations.
+The results are ordered with the most recent script statement first, and then further ordering is applied using the script's job id and statement start time.

   ```
   SELECT
     COALESCE(parentJobId, jobId) AS common_script_job_id,
     jobChange.jobStats.reservationUsage.name,
     jobChange.jobStats.reservationUsage.slotMs,
     jobChange.jobConfig.queryConfig.statementType,
     jobChange.jobConfig.queryConfig.destinationTable,
     jobChange.jobStats.createTime,
     jobChange.jobStats.startTime,
     jobChange.jobStats.endTime,
     jobRuntimeMs,
+  FROM
-  FROM project_id.dataset_id.bq_script_logs
+    project_id.dataset_id.bq_script_logs
   WHERE
+    hasJobChangeEvent
-   hasJobChangeEvent AND
+    AND (
-   ((jobChange.jobStats.parentJobName IS NOT NULL AND jobChange.jobStats.reservationUsage.slotMs IS NOT NULL) OR
+      (jobChange.jobStats.parentJobName IS NOT NULL AND jobChange.jobStats.reservationUsage.slotMs IS NOT NULL)
-  jobChange.jobConfig.queryConfig.statementType = 'SCRIPT')
+      OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT'
+    )
   ORDER BY
     eventTimestamp DESC,
     common_script_job_id,
     jobChange.jobStats.startTime
+  LIMIT 100
   ```